rchampeimont/transition-stories/Recognizing Transphobia.md

-Recognizing transphobia in yourself and others
+# Recognizing transphobia in yourself and others

+By River Champeimont, August 19th, 2025

 While the previous years have felt like we, trans people, were globally gaining acceptance, 2025 feels like an “Empire Strikes Back” moment.
 We